 This section is reserved for future expansion with new informational keywords for specific applications.
 While this information could be documented by comment lines, the keywords in this section allow descriptions to be standardized and to be electronically parsed.
-These keywords are optional and may be ignored or be overridden by external references to the Touchstone 2.0 file.
+These keywords are optional and may be ignored or be overridden by external references to the Touchstone Version 2.0/Version 2.1 file.

 [Begin Information], [End Information]

-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

-The [Begin Information] and [End Information] keywords are not permitted in Version 1.0 files.
+The [Begin Information] and [End Information] keywords are not permitted in Version 1.0 and Version 1.1 files.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 The [Begin Information] keyword and associated data define information about the derivation and usage of Touchstone data for specific applications.
-The [Begin Information] and [End Information] keywords are optional for Version 2.0 files.
+The [Begin Information] and [End Information] keywords are optional for Version 2.0 and Version 2.1 files.
 If used, the keywords shall only appear after the [Number of Ports] keyword and before any network data.
-Each Touchstone Version 2.0 file shall contain one and only one [Begin Information] keyword.
-Each Touchstone Version 2.0 file that contains a [Begin Information] keyword shall also contain one [End Information] keyword.
+Each Touchstone Version 2.0 and Version 2.1 file shall contain one and only one [Begin Information] keyword.
+Each Touchstone Version 2.0 and Version 2.1 file that contains a [Begin Information] keyword shall also contain one [End Information] keyword.
 The [End Information] keyword shall follow the [Begin Information] keyword and shall occur before any network data.

 The data between the [Begin Information] and [End Information] keywords shall consist of information keywords and arguments as defined below.
 The arguments associated with each information keyword may be on the same line as the information keyword or separated by line termination sequences or characters prior to the next keyword.
 Each keyword or keyword and arguments within [Begin Information] and [End Information] terminates either with another keyword or with the [End Information] keyword.
 Therefore, information keywords and their arguments may apply to fewer than the number of ports in the file documented by the [Number of Ports] keyword.